saadgroup/BuckinghamPy/README.md

 ```buildoutcfg
 git clone https://github.com/saadgroup/BuckinghamPy.git .
 ```
-Use `pip` tool to install the package in the active python evironment
+Use the `pip` tool to install the package in the active python evironment
 ```buildoutcfg
 pip install .
 ```